JR Ritchie

-Ian "JR" Ritchie Jr. is an American pitcher for Atlanta Braves organization.
+Ian "JR" Ritchie Jr. (born June 26, 2003) is an American professional baseball pitcher in the Atlanta Braves organization.

 Early life and amateur career

 Ritchie lives on Bainbridge Island, Washington, where he attended Bainbridge High School.
 His sophomore season was canceled due to the COVID-19 pandemic.
 During that year, Ritchie added 20 pounds of muscle to his build, which resulted in increased velocity on his pitches.
 He was named the Gatorade Washington Baseball Player of the Year as a junior after he went 6–0 record with a 0.38 earned run average (ERA) and 54 strikeouts in 23 2/3 innings pitched while also batting .531 with 24 runs scored.
 He committed to play college baseball at UCLA.
 Ritchie emerged as high-round prospect for the Major League Baseball (MLB) draft during his senior season.
-Following the end of his senior season, he participated in the 2022 Draft Combine.
+He finished his senior season with a 7–0 win–loss record, yielding two earned runs, 12 hits, 74 strikeouts, and four walks in 35 1/3 innings pitched.
+Following the end of his senior season, Ritchie participated in the 2022 Draft Combine.

 Professional career

 Ritchie was selected by the Atlanta Braves with the 35th overall selection of the 2022 MLB draft.
 He signed with the team and received an over-slot signing bonus of $2.4 million.
+He made five starts split between the rookie-level Florida Complex League Braves and the Single-A Augusta GreenJackets, posting a 1.88 ERA with 14 strikeouts in 14 1/3 innings pitched.

+In 2023, Ritchie returned to Augusta, making four starts and registering a 5.40 ERA with 25 strikeouts in 13 1/3 innings of work.
+He last pitched on May 6, and later that month, it was reported that Ritchie would undergo Tommy John surgery to repair a moderate UCL tear in his right elbow and miss the remainder of the season.